Sebastianhju/Runeterra-5e/2.0/Uncommons.md

 **Charges**: This item has two charges and regain all charges at the end of a long rest.

-**Free Soul**: During your turn you can spend a charge to leave your body behind.
-At the end of your turn you teleport back to where you activated this effect.
+**Free Soul**: During your turn you can spend a charge to mark your current location.
+At the end of your turn you teleport back to your mark.
+If you want to extend the duration you can concentrate on the effect for up to a minute.
+When you break your concentration you immediatly teleport back to your marked location.

 ---